josiahphua/random_nric_gen/README.md

 Run tests using `npm test`

 ## Docker
-To run application please use `docker-compose up`.
-This way app will run in predefined port. <br/>
+To run application please use `localhost:3000`.
-The app will be running on port localhost:3000.